 But insurance companies won’t pay the death benefit if they think they can get away with it.
 And they can be very creative in trying to do so.
 If that happens, know that you don’t have to fight alone for the benefits you need and deserve.
-Morgan & Morgan insurance recovery lawyers have fought every tactic these companies attempt, and with the help of an attorney, you’ll have a much better chance of a successful resolution.
+Morgan & Morgan insurance recovery group attorneys have fought every tactic these companies attempt, and with the help of an attorney, you’ll have a much better chance of a successful resolution.

 Ways They’ll Try to Deny